flytbase/flytdocs/source/docs/FlytOS/Hardware_setup.rst

 ..
 Raspberry Pi 3

-Insert the SD Card with installed :ref:`FlytOS Linux Image<FlytOS_linux_image>` in your Raspberry Pi 3 and apply power to boot it.
+Insert the SD Card with pre-flashed :ref:`FlytOS Linux Image<FlytOS_linux_image>` in your Raspberry Pi 3 and apply power to boot it.
 On boot up a WiFi access point is created on the device with following credentials:

 ssid:       FlytPOD_wifi